 - Never: If the size of the image being loaded is more than the available file system space, the load is terminated with an error.

 - Always: BMC Network Automation checks to determine whether deleting the current image results in sufficient space for the new image.
 If not, and if the device supports erase files system (for example, Cisco IOS), BMC Network Automation erases the file system and loads the new image; otherwise, the load is terminated with an error.

-- If the current image has been deleted and there is an error loading the new image, the current image is reloaded along with the configuration file before the load attempt is abandoned on the device, so that the device is in its original state.
+If the current image has been deleted and there is an error loading the new image, the old image is reloaded along with the configuration file before the load attempt is abandoned on the device, so that the device is in its original state.

 - In the Target Image Filesystem field, select where to store the new OS image on the device.
 Default means to store it on the same file system where the current image is stored.

 - Click OK to add the action to the job.